TimMMartinson/Battleship-Project/README.md

 ## Game complete
 ![gamecomplete](screenshots/gamecomplete.jpg)
-> at the end of the game, the result is displayed below and the Start Game button will restart a new game
+> at the end of the game, the result is displayed and the Start Game button will restart a new game

 # Technology Used
 The following technology was used to create this battleship game: